frederic-perez/AmE-dictionary/data/idioms.md

 __greener pastures__ :two: A better or more exciting job or place.
 __grill (someone) (about something)__ To question or interrogate someone intensely and relentlessly (about something).
 __grind (someone’s) gears__ To greatly or specifically irritate or annoy someone.
+__gripe about (someone or something)__ To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._
 __GTFO__ _abbr_ :two: __1__ _rude slang_ An abbreviation for “get the fuck out,” an angry imperative for someone to leave, leave one alone, or stop what they are doing. _If she’s going to make snarky comments about my food, then she can just GTFO._ __2__ _rude slang_ An abbreviation for “get the fuck out” used to express surprise at what one has just been told.
 Although the use of “fuck” can be offensive, this usage of the phrase is not intended to be rude. _You got the job?
 GTFO!_
 __guilt complex__ A very strong and persistent feeling of guilt regarding something or some event.
 __guilty pleasure__ :two: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.